hertogp/stitch/_readme.md

 in [stitch's repository](https://github.com/hertogp/stitch), which also contain some information on installing the command line tools used.

+## doc.meta

-For reference in the following examples, here is this document's meta:
+For reference in the following examples, here is this document's doc.meta:

 ```{#doc.meta .chunk exe=yes}
 local meta = Stitch.meta